elusivecodes/FrostCore/README.md

 Remove each node from the DOM.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `deep` is a boolean indicating whether to also remove all descendent elements, and will default to *true*.

 ```
 core.remove(nodes, deep = true);
 ```

 Replace each other node with nodes.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `others` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 core.replaceAll(nodes, others);